Lesson

 Each student then picks 1 item from their synthetic pile.
 (Consider extending to 1 item from each pile.)
 For each item, they should brainstorm and conduct research to answer the following questions on the student worksheet:

-2. What are the main materials that make up this product?
-(You can use the list in Algalita’s blog post: “Plastics Hidden in Plain Sight, and also do your own research to find out.)
+- What are the main materials that make up this product?
+(You can use the list in Algalita’s blog post: “Plastics Hidden in Plain Sight”, and also do your own research to find out.)

-4. Would you call the materials in this product synthetic or natural?
-Why?
+- Describe why you think the materials in this product are synthetic or natural, or both?

 Facilitate a discussion to ask students to share their responses.